luxui/lux-core/API_IMPLEMENTATION.md

 ```

 A lot more is going on now.
 First, we can see that the `rel` "collection" has
-been added to the link with the "self" `rel`, and this will tell Luxui which
+been added to the link with the "self" `rel`, and this will tell LuxUI which
 type of resource has been returned and that will inform how to render the
 resource in the UI.
 Since this is a collection that will bring with it a whole
 bunch more detail: `properties` detail meta information about the resource,